laravel/docs/cache.md

 Laravel supports popular caching backends like [Memcached](https://memcached.org), [Redis](https://redis.io), [DynamoDB](https://aws.amazon.com/dynamodb), and relational databases out of the box.
 In addition, a file based cache driver is available, while `array` and "null" cache drivers provide convenient cache backends for your automated tests.

 By default, Laravel is configured to use the `database` cache driver, which stores the serialized, cached objects in your application's database.
-For larger applications, it is recommended that you use a more robust driver such as Memcached or Redis.
-You may even configure multiple cache configurations for the same driver.

 <a name="driver-prerequisites"></a>
 ### Driver Prerequisites